openjs-foundation/cross-project-council/community-fund/COMMUNITY_FUND_POLICY.md

 * Accommodations (Dates of the event plus one night prior are eligible for reimbursement)
 * Ground transportation to/from the airport

-NOTE: Funds may not be used for miscellaneous travel expenses including food, visa costs, non-airport transportation, baggage fees, etc. Generally, registration can be reimbursed if the attendee is speaking on behalf of OpenJS, the CPC or OpenJS-hosted projects.
+NOTE: Funds may not be used for miscellaneous travel expenses including food, visa costs, non-airport transportation, baggage fees, etc.
+Generally, registration can be reimbursed if the attendee is speaking on behalf of OpenJS, the CPC, or OpenJS-hosted projects.
 Funding is not transferable to another person, or any other event.

 Travel fund assistance can only be received once per year.